MairaDC/MairaDC/README.md

 - **I am generally clear-minded and explicit about my priorities.** My job is to achieve my priorities.
 Your job is to achieve your priorities.
 Our time together, in any context, is best spent at the intersection of our respective priorities.
 I therefore very much appreciate knowing what your priorities are when we talk.

 ## What I assume about others
-- ❤️ Positive intent, open to feedback and willingness to learn
+- ❤️ Positive intent, open to feedback and willingness to learn.
 - 💜 You’ll ask for my input and help if it’s needed.
 - 💙 You do your best effort to be inclusive when communicating with me and my team.
 - 💚 You have more going on than the one thing we're discussing.